ST2Projects/ssh-sentinel-server/README.md

 ### Docker

-Images are published to the (GitHub Container Registry)[https://github.com/ST2Projects/ssh-sentinel-server/pkgs/container/ssh-sentinel-server].
+Images are published to the [GitHub Container Registry](https://github.com/ST2Projects/ssh-sentinel-server/pkgs/container/ssh-sentinel-server).
 You can pull the latest version of the image

 ```shell
 docker pull ghcr.io/st2projects/ssh-sentinel-server:latest